 The contractor is responsible for obtaining the necessary audit and securing the services of a certified public accountant or other independent governmental auditor.
-Federal regulations preclude public accountants licensed in the Commonwealth of Pennsylvania from performing audits of federal awards.
+Federal regulations preclude public accountants licensed in the Commonwealth of Pennsylvania from performing audits of Federal awards.

-The Department's Comptroller's Office may decide to perform those audits that are Department mandated.
-The contractor will be given written notification if the Comptroller's Office makes this decision.
-In the event that the Department's Comptroller's Office does perform the audit, any audit costs included in the contract will revert to the Department.
+The Office of the Budget, Office of Comptroller Operations, Bureau of Audits may decide to perform those audits that are Department mandated.
+The contractor will be given written notification if the Office of the Budget, Office of Comptroller Operations, Bureau of Audits makes this decision.
+In the event that the Office of the Budget, Office of Comptroller Operations, Bureau of Audits does perform the audit, any audit costs included in the contract will revert to the Department.
 However, unless notified as provided above, the contractor is required to arrange for the audit as described above.